 Placebo effect

-A placebo is often used in testing a new drug to see if it works.
+A placebo is often used in the testing phase of a new drug to see if it works.
 It is a drug lookalike that is supposed not to affect the patients.
 However, some of them do report specific effects (positive or negative), as if they had taken the drug.
 This is called the placebo effect.

 The placebo effect is quite common: one in three people experience the placebo effect.
-Many studies have proved it.

 For example, a 2014 study on migraine presents a key finding.
 Group A patients took the migraine pills labeled as a placebo, and group B took the placebo pills labeled as Maxalt.
 They report the same level of pain relief.